rwd2/pbFilter/README.md

-# pbCommentFilter
+# pbFilter
-Greasemonkey script for filtering article comments by specific users on pinkbike.com
+Greasemonkey script for filtering  articles based on tags, and comments by specific users on pinkbike.com